daximul/dark/docs/tutorials/index.md

 The admin is just lots of code I probably stole that I use to improve my knowledge of lua.

+The script downloads itself incase HttpGet or GitHub just breaks.

-File based admin system using import.
+This is a file based admin system using `import` (you will learn about it later).

 !!! note "Known Supported Executors"
 	[Synapse X](https://x.synapse.to), [Scriptware](https://script-ware.com), [KRNL](https://krnl.place)